Ichaelus/Github-Classifier/Documentation/Documentation.md

 ### Python application
 An explanation of our User-Interface with all functionas can be found in **Frontend Manual.md**.
-Design of framework: **Active Learning Framework Planning Phase.md** The main functionalities are split up in our 3 core components:
+Design of framework: **Active Learning Framework Planning Phase.md**

+The main functionality is split up in 5 core components:
-First being *DatabaseCommunication.py* which handles all acces to our database
+First being *DatabaseCommunication.py* which handles all access to our database.
+This way we can for example download all our training data by just calling one function.
+The returned samples/repositories provide all features available, it's now up to the classifier to filter out the features it needs.
+This happens in *FeatureProcessing.py*.
+The extraction and preprocessing of a sample's features happens here.
+Formatting and processing for I/O and presentation is done in *JSONCommunication.py*.
+Here we turn classifier results into confusion matrices and create XML-files for saved classifiers.
+The managment of all classifiers currently presented is the goal of *ClassifierCollection.py*.
+At the start of the application we load all used classifiers in this collection and so when we want to train, test, save and generally use them, we just call the methods of this class.
+The interchangeability of these classifiers is guaranteed by creating the abstract class *ClassificationModules.py*.
+You will find more information about them later under *Prediction Model*.